dsiah/Villanova-Python-Workshop/README.md

 ##Workshop Structure:
 1. Install Python - see presentation for more detail

+:exclamation: if you are unable to install use this environment  [Labs.Codecademy](http://labs.codecademy.com/#:workspace)

 2. Open up command-line Terminal or Powershell
 3. Run Interactive Python Shell, on the command-line  ```python```
 4. Take a look at the statements in the pyScripts folder.
 Try different combinations.
 Look up If statements, While loops, Function declaration.